ZLKong/Awesome-Collection-Token-Reduction/README.md

-# Awesome Token Compression/Reduction Papers
+# Awesome Token Pruning / Compression / Reduction Papers

 This repository contains a list of recent papers on token reduction (token pruning, merging, clustering, compressing, etc.) for ML/AI; we categorize them based on their year and application scenarios.